john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/03_experiment.md

 ---
 # Denoising Experiment

 An experiment was conducted to evaluate the various denoising techniques described above.
-Thirty-six (1%) of the images were selected using stratified sampling to ensure all case types and abnormalities were represented.
+Eighty-eight images were selected using stratified sampling to ensure all case types and abnormalities were represented.
 The denoisers evaluated and their parameters are specified below.

 | Domain     | Denoiser          | Parameters                                                               |
 |------------|-------------------|--------------------------------------------------------------------------|